jakub-drapala/short-link-generator/README.md

 All necessarry data are stored in database.
 If client paste link, which already exists in database, he get it from db.
 If link doesn't exist, he will generated and added to db.

 If you want check how new *short links* are created, you need uncomment class *com.drapala.shortlinkgenerator.fillDb.Filler* and then look to database.

+## Database:

+If app work, database is so available in url: http://localhost:8080/h2-console/